 Students may declare a major upon completion of one year of full-time study or 32 credits as a part-time student.
 This procedure is begun by making an appointment with the student’s advisor to complete an Application for Declaration of a Major.
 This application is forwarded by the Registrar to a faculty member in the major department for which admission is being sought.
 The department reviews the academic record of the applicant to determine aptitude for success in the major.
 Upon approval by the department, the student is assigned to an advisor in the major department.

 Once a student has been accepted to a major, the student will be considered a major in the discipline until the student changes majors or is asked by the discipline to leave the major.
 If the student is notified by the discipline about being unable to progress in the major until specified requirements are met, the student remains a major in the discipline.

 In an effort to ensure students are making adequate progress toward graduation, students must have a declared major on file in the Registrar’s office by March 31st of their second year of study at WLC.
 Failure to address this requirement will prevent registration for the subsequent fall semester and require that the student meets with one of the academic deans before the registration hold can be lifted.
 For all majors, students must complete at least 15 credits in residence in upper-division courses (numbered 300 or above) in the major.
 To have a major approved for graduation, a student must attain at least a minimum cumulative grade point average of 2.00 in courses selected by the student to satisfy the major unless specifically noted by the department.
 Credits used to satisfy the major may also be used to satisfy general degree requirements.
 Collateral requirements do not count towards major grade point average or the total credits required in a major.

-All internships are numbered 490 and are arranged with the Director of Career Development with approval from the student’s major advisor.
+All internships are numbered 490 and are arranged with the Director of Career and Professional Development with approval from the student’s major advisor.
 Students wishing to complete an internship for academic credit must: